 - manufacturers will not demand recycled raw materials from suppliers

 - raw material suppliers will not demand recycled material from recycling companies

 - in the end recycling companies will have nowhere to send their collected recyclables

 A lack of demand leaves recyclers with no place to send their collected materials.
 This issue has gained added attention in 2018 when China drastically reduced the recyclables they were previously importing.
 Recyclers around the world are struggling to find new places for the accumulating recycled materials.

 Request is a key “re” for a more circular packaging economy.
 Requesting recycled content will help support the recycling industry to put back in use raw materials the system already has.
 The hope is a rise in demand will provide additional funding for needed areas of growth that includes better technology in sorting and better cleaning of recyclables.
 This will allow the recycled content material to increasingly look and act like “new” in more and more applications.

 We are proud to support the recycling industry and will seek more recycled options as we move along.
 The two film options we currently have stocked for order since January of 2019 are….

-- White post-consumer non FDA recycled content material in 2.5 mil.
+- White post-consumer FDA recycled content material.
 Post Consumer Recycled Content (PCR) takes waste from the consumer waste stream and recycles it into usable material.
-The material acts like virgin material except for its surface may feel and look a little “rougher” (dimpling) due to the PCR.
+The material acts like virgin material and in most circumstances offers as a very comparable alternative.